ezramorris/live-journey-stacker/README.md

 1. Install Docker including Docker Compose.
 2. Obtain a RealTimeTrains API key from https://api.rtt.io/
+3. Clone the repo and run `git submodule update --init` in the repo root to pull dependencies.
-3. In the `src` folder, copy `creds_template.php` to `creds.php`, then add your API credentials to the parameters.
+4. In the `src` folder, copy `creds_template.php` to `creds.php`, then add your API credentials to the parameters.
-4. Start Docker Compose by simply running `docker compose up` in the root repo directory, then visiting http://localhost:8000.
+5. Start Docker Compose by simply running `docker compose up` in the root repo directory, then visiting http://localhost:8000.

 ## Roadmap ##